 Let’s talk about having clear labels.
-Your users will want to know what they’re clicking on, right?
+Your users will want to know what they’re cliccking on, right?
 Whatever your button text says should match the page the button takes visitors to.
 If someone isn’t actually requesting a demo, don’t use that text on the button.
 Describe what they’re actually doing instead.
 Make text on buttons large, legible, and brief.

-The specifics of your navigation layout depends on what industry you’re in, what you’re selling and who your site visitors are, but there are a couple best practices that hold true, regardless of those details.
+The specifics of your navigation layout depend on what industry you’re in, what you’re selling, and who your site visitors are, but there are a couple of best practices that hold true, regardless of those details:

-You should always have a BoFu CTA button on the top right-hand corner of your nav.
+- You should always have a BoFu CTA button on the top right-hand corner of your nav.
 Folks could be anywhere on their journey when they come to your site, so always providing that opportunity to convert will reduce friction for people looking to convert right away.
-Using a fixed navigation reduces friction even further so that BoFu CTA stays accessible while visitors are scrolling through your site pages.
+Using fixed navigation reduces friction even further so that BoFu CTA stays accessible while visitors are scrolling through your site pages.

-Additionally, your navigation labels should align with the pages they lead to.
+- Additionally, your navigation labels should align with the pages they lead to.
 People will subconsciously recognize the terms you use as they move around your site.
-If what a page is called in the navigation doesn’t match with the page visitors arrive at, they might feel like they’ve been brought to the wrong place.
+If what a page is called in the navigation doesn’t match the page visitors arrive at, they might feel like they’ve been brought to the wrong place.